 Catalina: I should have gotten separated a lot earlier.
-And most important: You should never marry someone before you sleep with them.
+And most importantly: You should never marry someone before you sleep with them.

-VICE Netherlands contributor Maxime de Vries interviewed her mom, Nancy (47), who was married to her dad for 20 years.
+VICE Netherlands contributor Maxime de Vries interviewed her mum Nancy (47), who was married to her dad for 20 years.
 She's been in a new relationship for three and a half years now.

 VICE: You and I have always been quite open about sex.
 I've shared some of my most embarrassing stories with you in the past, so now it's your turn.
 Let's start with how you'd grade your sex life.

-Nancy: I think about an 8.5, or a nine out of ten.
+Nancy: I think about an 8.5, or a 9 out of 10.
 It's loving and always good.
 My boyfriend works nights, so we sometimes miss out on spending the night together.
 We probably don't sleep in the same bed about 15 nights a month.
-But the nights we do spend together are very nice—we work out in the bedroom at least once a week.
+But the nights we do spend together are very nice – we work out in the bedroom at least once a week.